artipie/artipie/README.md

 $ docker pull my-docker.my-company.com/my-image
 ```

-## Multi-Team Setup
+## Multitenancy

 You may want to run Artipie for your company, which has a few teams.
-Each
-team may want to have its own repository.
+Each team may want to have its own repository.
 To do this, you create
 a global configuration file `/etc/artipie.yml`:

 ```yaml